g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 A to-do list application has a state that mainly comprises the lists of tasks as well as other data related to the user interface (UI) such as input field values There are proper ways in which one can handle his or her state by keeping track of your current tasks, adding new ones marking them completed, or even deleting those from the list.

-In Yew, the control of state is handled within the structure of the component.
+In Yew, the state control is handled within the structure of the component.
 You create it as attribute fields in your struct and react to changes through messages.
 Therefore, the update method will process the messages for updates, which will consequently change state thus prompting re-rendering before they appear on the screen.

 For instance, if you would like to manage states in a Yew to-do list application: